q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

         return loss, cse
 ```

-### 3.2.9 Writing `backpropagate` method
+### 3.2.9 Writing the `backpropagate` method
-This method is identical to previous post's method.
+This method is identical to the previous post's method.

 ```python
     def backpropagate(self, loss, update):